Ravii-saini/Research_Nexus/README.md

 Research Nexus follows a modular architecture using multi-agent capabilities:

-1. **Search Agent**: Searches for relevant research papers based on user-specified topics.
+1. **Search Agent**: Searches for relevant research papers using the **CrossRef API** based on user-specified topics.
+This enables automatic fetching of metadata for academic research papers.

-2. **Database Agent**: Queries stored research data in a time-series format for specific topics and years.
+2. **Database Agent**: Queries stored research data in a time-series format for specific topics and years using **InfluxDB**.

-3. **Q&A Agent**: Answers user questions related to specific papers, including visual elements.
+3. **Q&A Agent**: Answers user questions related to specific papers, including visual elements such as charts and images.

 4. **Future Works Agent**: Generates ideas and creates a summary with future research directions.

 ![Project Architecture Diagram](architecture-diagram.png)